 I think what’s missing in this essay is specificity, I am unsure of what about the school you find interesting – you should elaborate on the classes, professors, organizations, internships or fellowships that you want to explore at BU and why you’re interested in them.

 C.G.

-The opportunities that BU would provide me to explore my interest and making it possible makes me excited to study in BU.